m-letourneur/teads-hw/README.md

 - if 2 buyers have equal highest bids, then the highest buyer index is the winner (convention).
 Alternatively, we could randomly select the winner among the candidates;
 - if a winner buyer is not found (None), the following steps are skipped;
 - sorting is the most computationally greedy step;
+- the solution is a static one, meaning we perform computation once with the exhaustive description of the auction.
+- we also implemented an alternative version without testing that would compute the result dynamically (and avoid the expensive list sorting task): the auction state is updated each time a buyer places a bid.
+The auction model `DynamicAuction` is defined in `./dynamic_auction.py`.
+The logic is not tested, though we provide an example of use in the  main `./teads-hw.py` after the static part.
+Again, the use case of bid equality is not answered.

 ### Code structure